JoschD/spotify_tools/README.md

-Spotify Advanced Search Scripts
+Spotify Scripts
 ===============================

-Some scripts to provide some advanced spotify search functionality, that should have come with the GUI but didn't
+Some scripts to provide some advanced spotify functionality, that should have come with the GUI but didn't.

-## Functions
+## Search Functions
 ### User Playlist Search
 Find out if a certain song is in your playlists and if so, in which ones.